Code-Institute-Submissions/user-centric-frontend-2/README.md

 ### Existing Features
-- Header Logo.
+- **Header Logo**.
 Clicking the logo returns users to Start.
-- Navigation Bar.
+- **Navigation Bar**.
 Clicking the navigation links takes users easily to the website's pages.
-- Footer Copyright.
+- **Footer Copyright**.
 To protect copyright.
-- Footer Social Icons.
+- **Footer Social Icons**.
 Clicking the icons opens a new page with the social platforms that the club uses.
-- Buttons.
+- **Buttons**.
 Clicking on the Schedule button takes user to the Schedule page.
 Clicking on Contact button pops up a contact modal.
-- Video.
+- **Video**.
 Allows potential students to see the training in full size.
-- About Page.
+- **About Page**.
 Gives potential trainers enough information without it being too much.
-- Quote. the quote summarizes the training shortly and poetically to get the potential trainer curious on what the training is about.
+- **Blockquote**. the quote summarizes the training shortly and poetically to get the potential trainer curious on what the training is about.
-- Gallery & slide controls.
+- **Gallery with slide controls**.
 Allows potential trainers to view the training and to click to the previous image and the next.
-- Start link on the last page.
+- **Start link** on the last page.
 Clicks the user back to the first page on Start.
-- Schedule Cards.
+- **Schedule Cards**.
 Allows potential trainers to view the times and days for training.
-- Pricing Cards.
+- **Pricing Cards**.
 Allow potential trainers to understand the pricing.
-- Contact Form & Contact Modal.
+- **Contact Form & Contact Modal**.
 Allows potential trainers to easily send a message.

 ### Features Left to Implement